The Room with No Doors

 The Room With No Doors is an original novel written by Kate Orman and based on the long-running British science fiction television series Doctor Who.
 It features the Seventh Doctor and Chris.

 A missing scene, "Room With No Doors - Cutaway" appears in the charity anthology Shelf Life.

 The novel features a Victorian time traveller, Penelope Gate.
 Later books in the BBC Eighth Doctor Adventures, such as Unnatural History (which Orman co-wrote) and The Gallifrey Chronicles, imply that she is the Doctor's human mother, whose existence is implied in the 1996 telemovie.

-Summary

-'Dear Doctor,' wrote Chris, 'I give up.'

-Swordplay, samurai, demons, magic, aliens, adventure, excitement ...
-Who needs them?

-The Doctor and Chris travel to sixteenth-century Japan, a country gripped by civil war as feudal lords vie for control.
-Anything could tip the balance of power.
-So when a god falls out of the sky, everyone wants it.

-As villagers are healed and crops grow far too fast, the Doctor and Chris try to find the secret of the miracles — before two rival armies can start a war over who owns the god.

-Chris soon finds himself alone — except for an alien slaver, a time-travelling Victorian inventor, a gang of demons, and old friend with suspicious motives, a village full of innocent bystanders, and several thousand samurai.

-Without the Doctor, someone has to take up the challenge of adventure and stop the god falling into the wrong hands.
-Someone has to be a hero — but Chris isn't sure he wants to be a hero any more.